QubesOS/qubes-doc/customization/dispvm-customization.md

 5. Regenerate the DispVM template:

         [user@dom0 ~]$ qvm-create-default-dvm --default-template --default-script

+    or regenerate the DispVM from a customized DispVM template created before, as described in the above heading "Changing the template used as a basis for Disposable VM":

+        [user@dom0 ~]$ qvm-create-default-dvm replace-this-with-customized-template-name

 **Note:** All of the above requires at least qubes-core-vm \>= 2.1.2 installed in template.